nguy8tri/DONES/README.md

     `mkdir build`
     `cd build`
     `cmake ..`
-- Then, `make`, `cd ..` and `python3.8 PythonMain.py`, you will be guided with the interface.
+- Then, `make`, and `python3.8 PythonMain.py`, you will be guided with the interface.
 To rerun the program, you only need to repeat `python3.8 PythonMain.py`

 # Specifications